AllenChenGH/NAACP_MEDIA_RESEARCH/README.md

 ](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/blob/master/5topics_black.txt) and [5topics_all.txt
 ](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/blob/master/5topics_all.txt), The results are also stored in [statistics_final.xlsx](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/blob/master/statistics_final.xlsx) sheet two.

-To run all codes, please make sure to follow our project structure, or yhou can change the target directory in our codes into your own valid path.
+To run all codes, please make sure to follow our project structure, or you can change all target directories in our codes into your own valid path.

 ## FOR NON-TECHNICAL AUDIANCE